Ideas-on-Stage/ideasonstage.com/content/uk/academy/index.md

   url="https://docs.google.com/forms/d/e/1FAIpQLSfV8DCfxi8xnFvdjXa-p8n7PINZWRU2eGVzhwOAaILfvvoeeg/viewform" >}}
 ## Apply to join the Academy

 Membership in the Ideas on Stage Academy is by application.
 We welcome professionals who are serious about becoming confident, impactful communicators — and who want to contribute to a high-quality community.
-Spaces are limited to keep the group focused and valuable.
 {{< /shortcode-call-to-action >}}

+_Spaces are limited to keep the group focused and valuable._

 Have a question before applying?
-Contact our team using the form belew.
+Contact our team.